grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ## Grafana-managed alert rules

 Grafana-managed alert rules are the most flexible alert rule type.
-They allow you to create alerts that can act on data from any of our [supported data sources](#supported-data-sources), and use multiple data sources in a single alert rule.
+They allow you to create alerts that can act on data from any of the [supported data sources](#supported-data-sources), and use multiple data sources in a single alert rule.

 Additionally, you can also add [expressions to transform your data][expression-queries], set custom alert conditions, and include [images in alert notifications][notification-images].